HR-CMGT/PRG06-vue-workshop/presentation/install.md

 code .
 ```

+To enable the `code .` shortcut, launch VS Code.
+Now open the Command Palette (F1) and type `shell command` to find the Shell Command: `Install 'code' command in PATH command`.
+Restart your terminal.

-*Note : if you don't want to use git for this workshop you can remove the `.git` directory from the project folder: `rm -rf .git`.
-If you do want to use git, you have to change the remote url: `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git`*
+*Note : You can remove the `.git` directory from the project folder: `rm -rf .git`.`*

 ## Using webpack